Leo Heinrichs

-Leo Heinrichs, O.F.M.
-(August 15, 1867 – February 23, 1908) was a Catholic priest of the Franciscan Order.
+Leo Heinrichs, OFM (August 15, 1867 – February 23, 1908) was a religious priest of the Franciscan Order.
 While assigned to St. Elisabeth of Hungary Church in Denver, Colorado, Heinrichs was fatally shot while distributing communion.
 The shooter, a Sicilian anarchist, later described his motivations as propaganda of the deed and hatred of Catholicism.
 Heinrichs was later declared a Servant of God, the first step on the path to sainthood.